-Tuberculosis is a contagious bacterial infection that primarily affects the lungs and is spread from person to person via airborne droplets.
+Tuberculosis (TB) is a contagious bacterial infection that primarily affects the lungs and is spread from person to person via airborne droplets.
 You can become infected by inhaling these droplets when an infected person coughs, sneezes, speaks, sings, or laughs.

-- A cough that lasts 4-6 weeks
+- A bad cough that lasts 3 weeks or longer

 - Coughing up blood

 - Unexplained weight loss

 Tuberculosis can be diagnosed two ways.
 The first is a blood test called Quantiferon-TB.
 Results are generally available within several days.
 The second is the tuberculin skin test, which takes 48-72 hours and a return visit for the reading.

 Bacille Calmette-Guèrin (BCG) is a vaccine for tuberculosis, but it is not used in the United States because it does not completely prevent tuberculosis.

 If you discover you have latent tuberculosis, you can treat the infection with several months of antibiotics.
 It's important to stay in touch with your doctor health care provider during treatment to make sure your blood and liver function remains normal.